aRandomMenno/TappsBox/README.md

 ## TODO:

-1. Add a pause keybind. (idk how yet.)
-2. make it so bot automaticly gives to the alien.
+1. make it so bot automaticly gives to the alien.

+## features:

+1. Auto opens boxes,
+2. Auto clicks berries,
+3. The bot by holding 's',
+4. Quit by holding 'q' & 's' together to.

 ## Auto-Box